railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/index.rst

 .. figure:: images/ch1_outline.png
    :align: center

-   *Your options for reading this section of the book.*
+   *Options for reading this part of the book*

 This chapter, :ref:`ch-inst`, focuses on the installation of Open ERP so that you can begin to familiarize yourselves with its use.
 If you're not a systems administrator, or if you've already installed